Choosing Your Reverse Mortgage Lender

 Is your lender a member of the National Reverse Mortgage Lender’s Association (NRMLA)?

 Tip #2: Work with a lender that is committed to you and the industry.

 NRMLA Members must adhere to a strict Code of Ethics & Professional Responsibility that requires the highest ethical treatment of reverse mortgage customers before, during, and after they receive their loans.
 They have taken an oath to reverse mortgage borrowers and to represent the industry professionally.
 This Pledge makes 19 different promises to borrowers that will allow borrowers to have a safe and deliberate reverse mortgage experience.
 You can read The Pledge here.

 Can you talk to your Loan Officer after the loan closes?

-Often times, the LO is not allowed to speak to a senior after the loan closes.
+Often times, an LO is not allowed to speak to a senior after the loan closes by the company they represent.
 Also if you work with one of the national telemarketing “call centers” to originate your reverse mortgage, you may find the turnover rate of their employees to be higher.
+Here today, gone tomorrow.

 What do past clients have to say?

 Tip #4: Check personal references or testimonials.

 The proof is in the pudding!
 What did others say about their experience?
 Were they comfortable?
 Who do they think is the best reverse mortgage lender?
 You can also check the Nationwide Mortgage Licensing System (or NMLS).
 Type the company or loan officer’s name to find out if there are any Regulatory Actions that have been taken against them.
 It is a government regulated website and can be accessed here.
 New Mexico Reverse Mortgage loan officers have passed National and State exams, maintain Continuing Education hours and have been processed through FBI Background checks.